xenses/nanotest-py/README.md

-In the case of failure, however, there will be one element in the `comp` list (in JSON mode) or one printed diagnostic (in the default console report mode)_for each mismatch_ between the two structures.
+In the case of failure, however, there will be one element in the `comp` list (in JSON mode) or one printed diagnostic (in the default console report mode) for _every mismatch_ between the two structures.
 The exception to this is that when a missing node is encountered, no siblings or child nodes will be examined, as this could cause large cascades of spurious mismatch reports.